 \section{Method of Analysis}

-It is argued that in heavy-ion collisions large baryon density fluctuation may provide a unique signal to the phase transition in the QCD phase diagram.
-It is expected to observe the critical density fluctuations as a power-law pattern on available phase space resolution if system freezes out right in the vicinity of the critical point~\cite{Antoniou2006PRL,NA61universe}.
+It is argued that in heavy-ion collisions large baryon density fluctuations may provide a unique signal to the phase transition in the QCD phase diagram.
+It is expected to observe the critical density fluctuations as a power-law pattern on available phase-space resolution if the system freezes out right in the vicinity of the critical point~\cite{Antoniou2006PRL,NA61universe}.

-In high energy experiments, the power-law or intermittency behavior can be measured by calculations of SFMs of baryon number density~\cite{HattaPRL,Antoniou2006PRL, NA61universe}.
-For this purpose, an available region of momentum space is partitioned into $M^{D}$ equal-size bins, $F_{q}(M)$ is defined as:\\

-with $M^{D}$ the number of cells in the D-dimensional partitioned momentum space, $n_{i}$ the measured multiplicity in the $i$-th cell, and $q$ the order of the moment.
+with $M^{D}$ being the number of cells in the $D-$dimensional partitioned momentum space, $n_{i}$ the measured multiplicity in the $i$th cell, and $q$ the order of the moment.